Class 1 Introduction, Vocabulary Overview, Autism History

 This class provides an introduction to human sexuality (definition, key vocabulary to know) as well as a discussion on the higher rates of LGBTQIA2+ identity in Autistic individuals.
 Participants will leave with a greater understanding of human sexuality.

-Class 3 Autism and Sexuality Deep Dive: Vagal Nerve and Autism, Trauma and Autism, Fascia
+Class 3 Autism and Sexuality Deep Dive: Nervous System, Neuroception, Trauma and Autism

 The third class is a deep dive into the nervous system and its role in sexuality and socializing.
-This class includes an examination of the polyvagal theory, fascia, the immune system, and trauma.
-PDA (pathological demand avoidance) and rejection sensitive dysphoria will also be covered as illustrative examples of how an understanding of the nervous system, vagus nerve, and trauma can help shift our perspective around challenging behavior.
-Participants will leave with a greater understanding of the nervous system as well as how the nervous system and trauma impact and influence sexuality and ability to socialize.
+This class includes an examination of neuroception, the polyvagal theory, fascia, the immune system, and trauma.
+Auditory hyperacusis, PDA (pervasive drive for autonomy) and rejection sensitive dysphoria will be briefly discussed as illustrative examples of how an understanding of the nervous system and trauma can help shift our perspective around challenging behavior.
+Participants will leave with a greater understanding of the nervous system as well as how the nervous system and trauma impact and influence sexuality and relationships.

 Class 4 Autism and Sexuality Deep Dive: Sensory Processing Disorder, Autistic Burnout

-The fourth class is a deep dive into the senses- including a discussion of auditory hyperacusis- and burnout- specifically Autistic burnout- and how both (individually and together) impact sexuality as well as socializing in general.
+The fourth class is an introduction to the senses and their role in sexuality and socializing.
+Autistic burnout and how it impacts socializing and relationships will also be discussed.
 Participants will leave with a greater understanding of our senses and autistic burnout and their role in sexuality and socializing.

 Class 5 Overview of prior content, Suggested questions, Closing Exercise